eoyilmaz/stalker/docs/source/design.rst

  2. SQLAlchemy for the database back-end and ORM

- 3. PyQt/PySide and web based user interfaces.
+ 3. PyQt/PySide and Pyramid based web interfaces.
 All the interfaces designed in MVC structure.

  4. Jinja2 as the template engine